DevAmaruk/DevAmaruk/README.md

 I'm a Unity developer and a 3D artist with a passion for creating immersive experiences.
 Recently, I've also become an Angular developer, specializing in mobile web applications using Ionic and Capacitor.

+A bit more about me: I'm a **curious** and very **kind** person.
+I love sharing knowledge and receiving it too!
+Always open to comments and feedback, as long as they’re constructive and not just “I dislike your work” (because, let’s be honest, who has time for that kind of negativity?). 😉

+If you’ve got thoughts, ideas, or even better, constructive criticism, I’m all ears!
+And if you’ve got a good joke, I’m all laughs too. 😂

 ## 🔧 Technologies & Tools

 ### Game Development & 3D Art